richard1iu/Geodetector/README.md

   - then q = 0 indicates that there is no coupling between Y and X
   - q = 1 indicates that Y is completely determined by X
   - X explains 100q% of Y.

-  **Please notice that the q-statistic measures the association between X and Y, both linearly and nonlinearly.**
+**q-statistic measures the association between X and Y (or X1 and X2), both linearly and nonlinearly.**

 Geodetector q statistic helps understand **spatial confounding, sample bias and overfitting.**